mateedo/mateedo/README.md

 Hi my name is Mateo Shkodra

-I like doing math and competitive programming
+I like doing abstract math and competitive programming.